msalibian/RBF/paper.md

 large sample sizes to be estimated reliably, particularly when they include many explanatory variables.
-Additive models provide an alternative that is more flexible than linear models, not affected by the curse of dimensionality, and also allow the exploration of individual covariate effects.
+Additive models provide an alternative that is more flexible than linear models, not affected by the curse of dimensionality, and also allows the exploration of individual covariate effects.
 Standard algorithms to fit these models can be highly susceptible to the presence of a few atypical or outlying observations in the data.
 The ``RBF`` [@RBF] package for R implements the robust estimator for additive